"""Core molecular dynamics state and operations."""

 kinetic_energy: torch.Tensor

-degrees_of_freedom: int
+degrees_of_freedom: torch.Tensor

 [docs]